JannikSommer/releasenote-generator/README.md

 ## Quickstart

-Build and run then run the console application with PowerShell using the following command from the applcation directory.
+Build the console application, and then run it with PowerShell using the following command from the applcation directory.

 ``` sh
 .\ReleaseNoteGenerator.exe opentap 9.18